Riviera Maya Elopement Photographer

 My personal favorite of the region is a visit to the cenotes.
 A cenote (se-note-ay) is a limestone sinkhole, and there are thousands in the Yucutan peninsula of Mexico.
 These freshwater systems are home to some limited aquatic life and fossilized ancient coral reefs.
 This unique ecosystem is worth visiting.
 And, you could fulfill my dream of eloping underwater if you’re a scuba diver.
 Now THAT is unforgettable!

-Where to stay for your Riviera Maya elopement
+Where to stay for your Riviera Maya elopement in 2024

 Accommodation in this area is CHEAP!
 A great place can be found for around $70/night, less than most USA hotels.
 Some of the coolest and most unique airbnbs are under $200 a night.
 Making your accommodation different from a normal hotel is one of the number 1 ways to have an incredible and special elopement.
 This won’t feel like another vacation when you spend a memorable week in a treehouse, geodesic dome, condo with a rooftop pool, a modern hut in the jungle of Cozumel, or an entire house on the beach.
 Check out my list of Riviera Maya Airbnbs to get inspired.